matthewprice-github/Pewlett-Hackard-Analysis/README.md

 * Looking at the [mentorship eligablity list](https://github.com/matthewprice-github/Pewlett-Hackard-Analysis/blob/main/Data/mentorship_eligibility.csv), there appear to be only ~1.5K employees that are eligable for the membership program

 ## Summary
-The analysis begs the answer of two questions:
+The analysis brings about two very importat questions:

 *How many roles will need to be filled as the "silver tsunami" begins to make an impact?*